 CERTIFICATE OF ASSUMED NAME STATE OF MIN

-CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: CVS/pharmacy #16186 PRINCIPAL PLACE OF BUSINESS: 14546 Dellwood Drive Baxter, MN NAMEHOLDER(S): Grand St. Paul CVS, L.LC.
-I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: The Boat Butler PRINCIPAL PLACE OF BUSINESS: 10486 Round Lake RD Pequot Lakes MN 56472 USA NAMEHOLDER(S): Name: Jacob Winters Address: 10486 Round Lake RD Pequot Lakes MN 56472 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-DATE: 05/09/2023 SIGNED BY: Melanie K. St Angelo MAILING ADDRESS: EMAIL FOR OFFICIAL NOTICES: cvssosfilings@cvshealth.com (May 13 & 17, 2023) 224057
+DATE: 05/15/2023 SIGNED BY: Jacob Winters MAILING ADDRESS: 10486 Round Lake RD Pequot Lakes MN 56472 USA EMAIL FOR OFFICIAL NOTICES: jacob.f.winters@gmail.com (May 20 & 24, 2023) 224970